What if awakening.

 It's not even just sitting,

-And then in Bankei's approach,
+And then in Banquet's approach,

-Resting in the unborn,
+Resting in the unborn.

 We stop interfering.